rexposadas/codechallenge/README.md

 `docker run -e test=true codechal`

-### Design decisions I needed to make
+### Design decisions I made

 1. In the requirements it stated "Subsequent invocations of your application should read from the same files".
-I assumed that this was a requirement only for the non-dockerize running of the application.
+I assumed that this was a requirement only for the non-dockerized running of the application.
 Subsequent calls of this applicationg using the following format:

 `go build && ./codechallenge rexposadas@gmail.com`

 will use the files created.

-If this was a requirement for running the application in Docker as well, I would have made one or more of the following:
+Docker container's lifecycle was limited to a single run of the application.
+Hence, after the application has written the file inside the container and returned, the container dies and the files go with it.
+If this was a requirement for running the application in Docker as well, I would have done one or more of the following:

         a.
 Use a [volume](https://docs.docker.com/storage/volumes/) in order to hold the files.
         b.
 Create a webservice so that this will be a long running application.
 Generating the keys will be an API call in this case.